2018 Midsummer Highland Relay

 The Midsummer Highland Relay is a 3 person, 43 mile relay covering the northern sections of the West Highland Way from Tyndrum to Fort William.
 It takes place as part of, and on the same day as, the full 95 mile West Highland Way Race.
-Entries are now open!
+Entries will open in January 2018.

 There are 3 legs, as shown below.
 That means that changeover points are at locations with no parking problems, and which are already set up for the full WHW Race.
 To minimise congestion relay competitors and supporters are asked to avoid other areas.
 In particular no access is permitted at Bridge of Orchy, due to the lack of car parking space in that area.